jcurry777/jcurry777/README.md

 I have work experience as a private tutor, a grader for Cal Poly's statistics department, a math instructor for Mathnasium, and an office assistant intern for GS Laboratories.

+If you would like to view samples of my work on GitHub, please let me know and I can provide access.

 Overall, I have a passion for working with data and helping others with my well-rounded skillset.
 I look forward to exploring future opportunities to apply my strengths in a professional setting.